 SGIP allocation is divided by developer and allocation is capped at 20% of each step's budget.
-Tesla’s backlog of orders is currently more than our expected developer cap in all remaining program steps, so we are no longer submitting any new applications.
 Some Tesla Certified Installers still have allocations for SGIP.

-Note: Once a program administrator allocates 50% of the available budget, the remaining budget in the step will be reserved and allocated to residential customers whose electricity has been turned off during two or more discrete Public Safety Power Shutoff (PSPS) events or are located in a High Fire Threat District (HFTD).
+Note: Once a program administrator allocates 50% of the available budget, the remaining budget in the step will be reserved and allocated to residential customers whose electricity has been turned off during two or more discrete Public Safety Power Shutoff (PSPS) events or are located in a High Fire Threat District (HFTD) - currently in effect.
 Learn if you are located in a HFTD.

 The table below shows the estimated incentive value for Powerwall.
-Approximate incentive is per Powerwall (up to 2) by step (updated December 2021).
+Approximate incentive is per Powerwall by step (updated February 2024).